NISOx-BDI/Software_Comparison_Analyses/README.md

     jupyter notebook ./figures/ds001_notebook.ipynb
     ```

-3. In the notebook, run all the cells up to the cell starting with "from lib import bland_altman" which will reproduce the first column of figure 1a.
+3. In the notebook, run all the cells up to the cell starting with `from lib import bland_altman` which will reproduce the first column of figure 1a.

 #### Second column